 There is none who seeks for God;

 12 All have turned aside, together they have become useless;

 There is not even one,” (Romans 3:10-12).

-And the judgment on our condition, the penalty we owe, is also plainly stated: death.
+And the judgment on our condition, the penalty we have earned, is also plainly stated: death.

 For the wages of sin is death… (Romans 6:23).

 He Who Repays the Wickedness, has not left us on our own to pay a debt we could never fulfill, but He Himself has provided the payment as His free gift.

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord, (Romans 6:23 emphasis added).